-(1) Degree F of hysteresis is provided so as to not toggle offline<-to->online at the threshold temp.
+(1) Degree F of hysteresis is provided to prevent toggling offline<-to->online at the threshold temp.

 Since the FIII boiler is non-condensing, the efficiency vs. input is relatively flat.
 The MOD MAX value will not have the same impact if the FIII non-condensing boilers were placed in the Priority 1 set.